 In 1995, the National Procurement Institute, Inc. (NPI) established a program designed to recognize organizational excellence in public procurement.
 The Achievement of Excellence in Procurement® (AEP) is awarded annually.
 This prestigious award is earned by those organizations that demonstrate excellence by obtaining a high score based on standardized criteria.
 The criteria are designed to measure innovation, professionalism, productivity, e-procurement, and leadership attributes of the procurement organization.

-In addition to the National Procurement Institute, Inc. (NPI), the AEP is sponsored by the California Association of Public Procurement Officials (CAPPO), Institute for Supply Management (ISM), Florida Association of Public Procurement Officials (FAPPO), National Institute of Governmental Purchasing (NIGP), National Association of State Procurement Officials (NASPO), National Association of Educational Procurement (NAEP), Texas Public Purchasing Association (TxPPA), and the Canadian Public Procurement Council / Conseil canadien des marchés publics (CPPC).
+In addition to the National Procurement Institute, Inc. (NPI), the AEP is sponsored by the California Association of Public Procurement Officials (CAPPO), Institute for Supply Management (ISM), Florida Association of Public Procurement Officials (FAPPO), NIGP: The Institute for Public Procurement, National Association of State Procurement Officials (NASPO), National Association of Educational Procurement (NAEP), Texas Public Purchasing Association (TxPPA), and the Canadian Public Procurement Council / Conseil canadien des marchés publics (CPPC).
 Associate sponsors are the Airport Purchasing Group (APG), U.S. Communities, the National Intergovernmental Purchasing Alliance (National IPA), Universal Public Procurement Certification Council (UPPCC), and the National Joint Powers Alliance (NJPA).

 You do not have to be a large jurisdiction or city to be successful.
 All sizes of organizations have been successful in the past.
 Various types of jurisdictions have won.
 Counties, cities, school districts, states, special districts, and universities, both public and private, are eligible.